-Rule 25 - Instructor Training Programs
+Rule 25 - Instructor Training Programs Effective March 1, 2006

-- (a) Every instructor training program, whether instruction methodology, arrest control instructor program, law enforcement driving instructor's program, or firearms instructor program, must: - (I) Contain a minimum of forty (40) hours of instruction; and - (II) Be approved prior to the start of instruction. - (b) The program director must ensure that the following documents are received at P.O.S.T. at least thirty (30) days but no more than sixty (60) days prior to the start of instruction for all instructor training courses: - (I) A completed P.O.S.T.
-Form 8, Application for Training Program Approval. - (c) All new instructor training programs must also submit: - (I) A detailed course outline; and - (II) Handout materials; and - (III) A detailed explanation of pass-fail criteria; and - (IV) A list of instructors and their qualifications. - (d) Instructors for instructor training courses shall be approved on the basis of education, subject matter experience, and instructional experience.
-Such instructor approval shall be limited to the particular approved course.
+- (a) Every recognized instructor training program, whether instruction methodology program, arrest control instructor program, law enforcement driving instructor program, or firearms instructor program, must: - (I) Contain a minimum of forty (40) hours of instruction; and - (II) Be approved prior to the start of instruction. - (b) Continuing instructor training programs. - (I) A continuing instructor training program is an approved instructor training program that conducts and completes at least one approved program every five (5) years and operates in compliance with these Rules. - (II) The program director of a continuing instructor training program must ensure that the following documents are received at P.O.S.T. at least thirty (30) days but no more than sixty (60) days prior to the start of instruction for each instructor training program: - (A) A completed P.O.S.T.
+Form 8, Application for Training Program Approval; and - (B) If instruction will take place other than during normal weekday business hours, a schedule that accurately displays the dates and times when instruction will be conducted. - (c) New instructor training programs. - (I) A new instructor training program is a recognized instructor training program that has either never conducted approved training, or a previously approved instructor training program that has not conducted approved training within the previous five (5) years. - (II) The program director of a proposed new instructor training program shall submit the following items to P.O.S.T. at least ninety (90) days prior to the anticipated start date of the program: